UNIVERSITY OF WISCONSIN River Falls

-Applications received and postmarked on or before February 1st will be considered for program entrance the following fall semester.
-You are encouraged to check your application status frequently by calling the Admissions Office at (715) 425-3500.
-Incomplete and late applications will not be considered.
+Applications received and postmarked on or before January 15th will be considered for program entrance the following fall semester.
+Applicants are encouraged to check application file status frequently by calling the Admissions Office at (715) 425-3500.
+Incomplete applications will not be considered.

-To be considered for admission, an applicant must have a minimum undergraduate grade point average (GPA) of 2.75 (with 3.0 or higher preferred) and submit the following items.
-Hard copies of items 2 through 5 (i.e., letter of interest, letters of recommendation, transcripts, conduct and competency review) and the application fee must be mailed to the Admissions Office, at the address below, on or before February 1st.
+To be considered for admission, applicants must have a minimum undergraduate grade point average (GPA) of 2.75 (with 3.0 or higher preferred) and submit the following items.
+Hard copies of items 2 through 6 noted below (i.e., letter of interest, letters of recommendation, transcripts, conduct and competency review) must be mailed to the Admissions Office, at the address below, on or before January 15th.

 410 South 3rd Street